 Rebecca is committed to working as a performer for independent artists and choreographers.
 Recent projects have included work with Marina Abramovic, luciana achugar, Walter Dundervill, Susan Rethorst, Maria Hassabi, robbinschilds, Heather Kravas, Kathy Westwater and Amanda Loulaki.
 She has also performed with MGM, Sara Smith, Anneke Hansen, Rebecca Davis, Michael Helland, Jillian Peña, Katy Pyle, and Sarah White-Ayón.

 Rebecca’s dedication to the field extends to include curation, production, and administration.
 For 3 years she acted as co-Artistic Director for the Rockbridge Artist Exchange in Lexington, Virginia.
 She has worked deeply and in various capacities with Movement Research for several years.
 She co-founded the shape-shifting entity AUNTS.

 In 2012 Time Out New York featured her as one of the Most Stylish New Yorkers.
 Rebecca has also done work as a model for print and video, most recently for Creatures of Comfort and Chance.

 Rebecca grew up in Lexington, Virginia and graduated from Sarah Lawrence College.
-She now lives in Brooklyn, NY, with her wife and their three cats.
+She currently lives between Brooklyn, NY, and Bennington, VT, with her wife and their daughter.